MicrosoftDocs/security/security-docs/engineering/threat-modeling-with-dev-ops.md

 # Integrating Threat Modeling with DevOps

-This post is authored by
+This post is authored by Simone Curzi, Anthony Nevico, Jonathan Davis, and Rafael Pazos Rodriguez
-Simone Curzi, Principle Cyber Consultant
-Anthony Nevico, Senior Cloud Solution Architect Jonathan Davis, Principle Program Manager
-Rafael Pazos Rodriguez, xxxx

 ## Introduction